james-hughes1/equity-dashboard/README.md

 # Equity Signal Dashboard

-Creating a dashboard to show the results of a forward excess returns model.
+A dashboard to show the results of a model that generates alpha signals, currently for Starbucks (SBUX) stock.

+The model is developed in [this repo](https://github.com/james-hughes1/sbux-signal-model), and you can view the current live website [here](https://sbux-model.vercel.app/)

 ## Acknowledgements